Essential oils can be toxic to birds as their respiratory system is highly sensitive to the compounds found within them.

-In this article, I will list the toxic essential oils, commercial products, and delivery systems to avoid.
-I will also make a few suggestions of the correct way to administer the “safe” oils.
-However, this is not an article about “safe” oils, so I will keep those suggestions brief and to the point.
+However, this is not an article about low-risk essential oils, so I will keep those suggestions brief and to the point.

-The list of Essential oils toxic to birds is varied, and NOT a one size fits all solution.
+Let’s begin by acknowledging that the list of Essential oils that are toxic to birds is varied, and due to many factors, is NOT a one size fits all solution.